 If you decide to install Weblate using pip installer, you will notice some differences.
 Most importantly the command line interface is installed to the system path as weblate instead of ./manage.py as used in this documentation.
-Also when invoking this command, you will have to specify settings, either by environment variable DJANGO_SETTINGS or on the command line, for example:
+Also when invoking this command, you will have to specify settings, either by environment variable DJANGO_SETTINGS_MODULE on the command line, for example:

 '''

-weblate --settings=yourproject.settings migrate
+DJANGO_SETTINGS_MODULE=yourproject.settings weblate migrate

 '''